EENI Global Business School

 E-learning Course Master, International Business

-The Subject “European Digital Single Market (EU)” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “European Digital Single Market (EU)” is included within the curriculum of the following academic programs at EENI Global Business School:

 Masters: International Business, Foreign Trade.